patrickyoung/timeserver/README.md

 - **Claims-based authorization**: Fine-grained access control using JWT claims (roles, permissions, scopes)
 - **Stateless**: No database lookups needed; all authorization data is in the JWT
 - **HTTPS required**: OIDC issuer must use HTTPS in production (set `ALLOW_HTTP_OIDC_DEV=true` only for local testing)

+**Public Paths Explained**:
+- `/health` - Required for container health checks and load balancer probes
+- `/` - Provides service discovery information (which endpoints exist)
+- `/metrics` - Required for Prometheus scraping (monitoring tools don't typically use auth tokens)

+**CRITICAL: CORS and Auth Middleware Ordering**

+When authentication is enabled, the server **requires proper middleware ordering** to function correctly with browser clients:

+- **CORS middleware MUST come before Auth middleware** in the chain
+- Browser CORS preflight requests (OPTIONS) do not include the `Authorization` header
+- If Auth runs before CORS, preflight requests receive 401 errors without CORS headers
+- This causes browsers to block all requests to the API, making it unusable

+The server is correctly configured with CORS → Auth ordering.
+If you modify the middleware chain in `cmd/server/main.go`, **preserve this order** or browser clients will break.

+For detailed explanation, see [Middleware Ordering Requirements in DESIGN.md](docs/DESIGN.md#31-middleware-ordering-requirements)

 **Example - Production with Keycloak:**
 ```bash